 Pune Gourmet Club and Monsoon Winds Enterprises who had organised the event on December 24 and 25 at the upscale gardens of Ruhi Villa,7th Lane, Koregaon Park had a satisfactory presentation.
 The festival had colors and music added to the show by introducing a section with busy painters and artists presenting their fares, food varieties from local vendors assisting wines to be paired and checked.

-“Wines are to savored at the most relaxed and absolute cordial environment”, said B Shankaranarayan, the leading man behind the show.
+.jpg) “Wines are to savored at the most relaxed and absolute cordial environment”, said B Shankaranarayan, the leading man behind the show.
 He sees to it that the style statement is carried in all his wine events- including Bandra Wine Festival in Mumbai.
 Popularly known as Shankar, he has lot of volunteers, support and participation from associates and is fortunate enough to be also actively supported by his wife.
+Undoubtedly, such wine fests add value to the wine drinking culture in India.
+Pune is an economically growing city with increasing penchant for wine and events like this will continue to add value for the local residents and help encourage wine drinking culture.

 Sidd Banerji |